 Spending so much time outdoors, it only makes sense that we learn about the environment in which we are having fun.
 As Earth Rangers, we'll dig deeper into the flora and fauna of Charleston to gain a better understanding of the natural world around us.

 Campers will learn some skateboard basics with the Pro Staff at SK8 Charleston.
 We’ll explore equipment, safety, basic technique and keeping it radical.
 It’s a form of transportation, fun, and competition.
 From the sidewalk to the X Games, get ready to skate!

 Campers will learn the art of canoeing by practicing paddling techniques through fun games and instruction.
 Campers will learn about communication and cooperation in order to navigate their tandem canoes and will also practice rescue techniques.

-Campers will also learn about the age-old tradition of competition archery.
+Campers will learn about the age-old tradition of competition archery.
 We'll develop the skills to shoot like Robin Hood.
 Through active participation, archers will learn terminology, technique, and additional characteristics and practices necessary for successful target shooting.

-Campers will also learn many basics about fishing including the purposes behind the activity, biological processes, and conservation.
+Campers will learn many basics about fishing including the purposes behind the activity, biological processes, and conservation.
 Fledgling anglers will be taken to a local county fishing pier to get a taste of the saltwater action.
 All fishing equipment is provided.

 Campers will gain knowledge and skills based on the unique nature of coastal living which includes weather, currents and general beach safety.
 From the animals and plants that call the coast home to a look inside lifeguarding, we’ll explore the nuances of life at the edge of America.